igor110055/nino_on_chain/RESEARCH/DCR On-Chain Mini Pubs/4 - Treasury Accounting.md

 - This chart expands on the one previously shown by (1) calculating contractor profits on a % basis and (2) plotting a line to show what seems like a significant psychological level for contractor pain (red)

-- The red line shows when contractors are 40% underwater on their cumulative payments received, which has proven to be the "max pain" point for a reversal in price action on multiple occasions
+- The red line shows when contractors are **40%** underwater on their cumulative payments received, which has proven to be the "max pain" point for a reversal in price action on multiple occasions
-- At peak bull, the value of contractor coins were ~12.5x more valuable than what they had received them at
+- At peak bull, the value of contractor coins were **~12.5x** more valuable than what they had received them at
-- The current value of contractor coins (white) is around $7 Million, and the all time high is around $13 Million - making the current value of coins held / paid to contractors only 2x from a new high in Decred's lifetime
+- The current value of contractor coins (white) is around **$7 Million**, and the all time high is around **$13 Million** - making the current value of coins held / paid to contractors only **2x** from a new high in Decred's lifetime

 ## DCR Treasury Flows